spack/spack-tutorial/tutorial_basics.rst

 .. literalinclude:: outputs/basics/graph-hdf5.out
    :language: console

-You may also have noticed that there are some packages shown in the ``spack find -d`` output that we didn't install explicitly.
-These are dependencies that were installed implicitly.
-A few packages installed implicitly are not shown as dependencies in the ``spack find -d`` output.
-These are build dependencies.
-For example, ``hdf5`` requires ``cmake`` to build.
-Spack will build ``cmake`` as part of the installation of ``hdf5``, but it does not become a part of the DAG because it is not linked in at run time.
-Spack handles build dependencies differently because of their different (less strict) consistency requirements.
-It is entirely possible to have two packages using different versions of a dependency to build, which obviously cannot be done with linked dependencies.

 HDF5 is more complicated than our basic example of zlib and Tcl, but it's still within the realm of software that an experienced HPC user could reasonably expect to manually install given a bit of time.